 Refund of fees (financial credit on account or refund)

-The University reserves the right to modify the published scale of tuition and other student fees without prior notice.
+The University reserves the right to modify the published scale of tuition and other student fees without prior notice, at any time before the beginning of an academic term.
 This document contains the most current information on the University's Financial Regulations and Fees and is the authoritative document regarding the University's financial regulations as well as the billing of tuition and compulsory fees.

 No refund will be granted for any course(s) for which the student has or will receive a grade, including grade notations, e.g. discontinued (DISC).
 Once a student has registered for a course(s), he/she is responsible for the payment of all resulting fees.

-A full refund of fees paid, or a financial credit on account, will be granted to students who officially withdraw from their course(s) before the DNE withdrawal deadline.
+A refund of fees paid, or a financial credit on account, will be granted upon request to students on amounts not currently due to the University.
+However, once fees are due, in order to be eligible for a refund on fees paid for a course (s) , students must have officially withdrawn from that course(s) before the DNE withdrawal deadline.

 Students who withdraw from a course after the DNE withdrawal deadline will not receive a refund of fees paid, or a financial credit on account.
-Students should refer to the Undergraduate Calendar, the Undergraduate Class Schedule or the student portal (MyConcordia Menu » Student Administrative Affairs » UG Course Drop/Withdrawal or UG Withdrawals from the University) for further information about official withdrawal procedures.
+Students should refer to the Undergraduate Calendar or the Course Withdrawals web page for further information about official withdrawal procedures.

 In the event that a student has not yet made payment and withdraws after the DNE deadline, the student will be held financially responsible for the payment of the resulting fees.
 Tuition and all compulsory fees charged for previous academic terms are non-refundable.